mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Extensibility” or GREASE approach described in {{?RFC8701}}.
-In the context of MLS, this means that a client generating a KeyPackage, LeafNode, or GroupInfo object includes random values in certain fields which would be ignored by a correctly-implemented client processing the message.
+In the context of MLS, this means that a client generating a KeyPackage, LeafNode, or GroupInfo object includes random values in certain fields which would be ignored by a correctly implemented client processing the message.
 A client that incorrectly rejects unknown code points will fail to process such a message, providing a signal to its implementer that the client needs to be fixed.